List of weapons and armour in Middle-earth: Swords

 Swords symbolized physical prowess in battle for Tolkien, following Northern European culture.
 Tolkien writes that Elves and Dwarves produced the best swords (and other war gear) and that Elvish swords glowed blue in the presence of Orcs.
 Elves generally used straight swords while Orcs generally used curved swords.
 Both races have exceptions: Egalmoth of Gondolin used a curved sword and the Uruk-hai of Isengard used short, broad blades.
 Tolkien often mentions the use of shields together with one-handed swords.

 Knives

 Knives are mentioned in Tolkien's works, sometimes as backup weapons—such as the unnamed long knife of Legolas the archer.
 However, some individual knives are given more significance through naming (e.g. Sting, see below).
-Weapons that were only knives or short swords for adult Men or Elves could function as formidable swords in the hands of Hobbits, a diminutive people.

 In "The Scouring of the Shire", Saruman attempts to stab Frodo with a knife, but is foiled by the mithril shirt worn under his jacket.
 Shortly afterwards Saruman's throat was fatally cut with a knife borne by Wormtongue.

 For The Lord of the Rings film trilogy, Legolas possessed twin fighting knives carried in sheaths near his quiver.

-Special unnamed knives
+Special types of knife

-There are some knives in Tolkien's fiction which do not have formal names, but nevertheless play important roles in the plot.
+There are some special types of knife in Tolkien's fiction which do not have formal names, but nevertheless play important roles in the plot.